WICG/file-system-access/proposals/CloudIdentifier.md

    * The token can also be a stable and already cached identifier, in which case step 5 and 6 are skipped
 6. CSP can choose to generate a one-time token or stable identifier to later be used by the CSP’s web APIs.
 Either way, the properties of the token are up to the CSP and completely opaque to the browser.
 7. Provider responds to browser with the token
 8. Browser gathers all responses from providers.
-For all incoming responses, the browser will construct a cloud file handle consisting of the responding provider’s registered identifier and the provided token.
-Once all registered providers for that path have responded, the promise is resolved with a list of cloud file handles.
-If the provider fails to respond within a reasonable time frame, the promise is resolved with all received cloud handles until then or empty list if none.
+For all incoming responses, the browser will construct a cloud identifier consisting of the responding provider’s registered identifier and the provided token.
+Once all registered providers for that path have responded, the promise is resolved with a list of cloud identifiers.
+If the provider fails to respond within a reasonable time frame, the promise is resolved with all received cloud identifiers until then or empty list if none.
 9. Web app can freely interact with CSP’s web APIs on that file/directory.
 The web application is responsible for getting the right access permissions for these web APIs.

 ### Web IDL